KGarry88/Youtube_Manual_Testing/README.md

 # YouTube Web App – Manual Testing Project

 ##  Project Overview
-This project demonstrates **manual QA testing** of the YouTube web application.
+This project demonstrates **manual QA testing** of the YouTube web and mobile applications.
 The focus is on validating core user flows such as login, search, video playback, comments, and uploads.
-The goal is to showcase strong test case design, attention to detail, and defect reporting — essential skills for a QA role.
+The goal is to showcase strong test case design, attention to detail, and defect reporting.

 ---